aarondfrancis/fast-paginate/README.md

 ## Credits

-Solo was developed by Aaron Francis.
+Fast Paginate was developed by Aaron Francis.
 If you like it, please let me know!

 - Twitter: https://twitter.com/aarondfrancis
 - Website: https://aaronfrancis.com